nicohlr/ipychart/docs/docs/user_guide/usage.md

 - **tooltips :** you can configure the tooltips of your chart with this dict.
 In ipychart, hovering a chart display some information, these popus are called "tooltips".
 You can configure these tooltips in many ways.
 To find out how, please check the [tooltips documentation page]().
 You can even inject some javascript code do display your own text around your data on hover a chart.
 The procedure for doing this is described in the [callback functions section of the documentation]().
 - **scales :** you can configure the scales of your chart with this dict.
 To find out how, please check the [scales documentation page]().
 - **layout :** you can configure the layout of your chart with this dict.
 To find out how, please check the [layout documentation page]().
+- **hover :** you can configure the hovering options of your chart with this dict.
+To find out how, please check the [hover documentation page]().
-- **layout :** you can configure the animations of your chart with this dict.
+- **animation :** you can configure the animations of your chart with this dict.
 To find out how, please check the [animation documentation page]().

 Now that you are familiar with the structure of each argument, you can head to the next section to learn about the different types of charts.